World War II in Yugoslav Macedonia: First attempts

-Resistance in Yugoslavia in September 1941.
-No real partisan activity is observed in Macedonia.

 Because of this conflict within the RC, in Vardar Macedonia there was no resistance movement.
 At the start of World War II, the Comintern supported a policy of non-intervention, arguing that the war was an imperialist war between various national ruling classes, this changed after the Axis invasion of Soviet Union.
 The RC, headed by Shatorov, immediately ordered the formation of partisan units, the first of which was formed in the Skopje region on 22 August 1941, and attacked Bulgarian guards on 8 September 1941 in Bogomila, near Skopje.
 However, Sharlo adopted a stance in favour of a Soviet Macedonia and of waiting for the Red Army and was prominent with his anti-Serbian political views, thus got in a firm conflict with the CPY.
 At that time, with the help of the Comintern and of Joseph Stalin himself a decision was taken and the RC was reattached to the CPY.
 Soon after this Shatorov lost his popularity within the RC and was discredited.

 People loyal to the CPY were next appointed as leaders of the RC with Lazar Koliševski as a secretary.
 He was sent in September in Skopje.
 The new leadership began formation of partisan detachments.
 Armed insurgents from the Prilep Partisan Detachment "Goce Delčev" attacked Axis occupied zones in the city of Prilep, notably a Bulgarian police station, on 11 October 1941.
 This date is considered to be the beginning of the Macedonian Uprising, which began at the latest compared to the other Yugoslav republics, where it began in July.
-Tne next day in the Kumanovo region, the Karadak and Kozjak partisan detachments were formed, they soon engaged in fighting with the Bulgarian police with most of the members ending up killed and arrested, after which they ceased to exist.
+The next day in the Kumanovo region, the Karadak and Kozjak partisan detachments were formed, they soon engaged in fighting with the Bulgarian police with most of the members ending up killed and arrested, after which they ceased to exist.
 The Prilep detachment was active until December 1941, when it split in three groups – the first in Skopje, the second in Tikves, and the third in Bitola.
 However, in November the new leader of the RC – Koliševski was arrested and sentenced to death by a Bulgarian military court.
 He wrote two appeals for clemency to Bulgarian Tsar and to Defense Minister.
 There he regrets the accomplishment, insisting on his Bulgarian origin.
 As result his death sentence was commuted to life imprisonment, and Koliševski was sent to a prison in Pleven, Bulgaria.

 The former Bulgarian police station in Prilep was attacked by the Prilep Partisan Detachment on 11 October 1941.
 Today the object is memorial museum.

 The military attaché of Independent State of Croatia, Adam Petrović in Sofia reported that the internal relations in Macedonia are not clear, and that Macedonians express dissatisfaction with the Bulgarian regime.
 They note that the locals in Macedonia had less rights than the Bulgarians in Bulgaria proper, and that in Macedonia exists a strong current for liberation and creation of Independent Macedonia.